 When an engineer or roll former wishes to increase the tensile and yield strength, he or she can do it by alloying, cold working, heat treating, or a combination of both.
 A good example is when a wire is bent several times, it hardens and breaks eventually.
 The wire breaks because of the repeated bending, which is referred to as cold working.

 This phenomenon also happens during the process of metal roll forming.
 To achieve a certain metal thickness, the former forces the metal strip through rolls that have decreasing gaps between them.
 This metal rolling process causes the material to become hard that rolling it further will break or crack the strip.
 Most cold-worked metals used by the industrial companies must be annealed or heated before they are shipped to clients.

 Hot working does not require much force; however, it helps achieve great thickness reduction during the metal roll forming process.

 Most sheet metal rollers do not use pure iron for industrial purposes.
 Commercial steels always have a certain percentage of carbon and impurities that are absorbed during steel manufacturing.
 Even insignificant amounts of impurities such as phosphorous can influence some properties of steel.

 Mild steels have a carbon content of around 0.20 percent; this carbon content makes welding and metal rolling easier.
 Unfortunately, their strength and hardness cannot be increased through heat treatment.

 High Carbon steels have a content of around 0.4 to 1.0 percent; this makes them have higher strength and yield as well as lower elongation.
 They cannot be welded normally, but they can be subjected to heat treatment.

 There exist various metallic coatings that prevent carbon steels from rusting.
 The common metals used to coat are tin, aluminium, zinc, and chromium.
-Coatings are achieved through the electrolytic process, dipping the steel into molten metal, hot spray, vapour deposit or lamination with a chemical bond.
+Coatings are achieved through the electrolytic process, dipping the steel into molten metal, hot spray, vapor deposit or lamination with a chemical bond.